"Speak the same business language" is one of the success factors in business communication. A company's business glossary is the solution.

 - Agree with your direct stakeholders on the definitions of these Reporting elements.

-It seems quite easy but you will probably encounter many surprises and obstacles on the way.
+It seems quite easy, but you will probably encounter many surprises and obstacles along the way.

 People believe that tooling can help.
-But believe me, even using such simple tools as Excel and SharePoint, will already get you a step ahead in your quest of creating a common language and profiting from its benefits.
+But believe me, even using such simple tools as Excel and SharePoint will already get you a step ahead in your quest to create a common language and profit from its benefits.